janjiramdev/quote-frontend/README.md

 ## Description

-This project is quote frontend web with React + TypeScript + Vite
+This project is quote frontend web with TypeScript, React and Vite

 ## Prerequisite